ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #include <sc-memory/sc_agent.hpp>

-// Override your agent class from `ScAgent` class and specify template argument
+// Inherit your agent class from `ScAgent` class and specify template argument
 // as sc-event class.
 Here `ScEventAddIncomingArc<ScType::EdgeAccessConstPosPerm>`
 // is type of event to which the given agent reacts. class MyAgent : public ScAgent<ScEventAddIncomingArc<ScType::EdgeAccessConstPosPerm>>